JacoboLansac/audits/solo/tha-rwa/audit-report.md

 On the other hand, the `OFT.send()` function doesn't have such a modifier, so sending tokens cross-chain is possible even if the origin and destination chains are paused.

 If users try to send tokens cross-chain when the destination chain is paused, the `whenNotPaused` modifier will revert in the destination chain.
-However, due to the non-atomic nature of cross-chain messages, the destination chain is incapable of rolling back the transaction already minted in the origin chain.
+However, due to the non-atomic nature of cross-chain messages, the destination chain is unable to roll back the transaction that has already been minted in the origin chain.
 This means that the tokens are successfully burned in the origin chain, but never minted in the destination chain.
-The user loses the funds that they attempted to transfer
+The user loses the funds that they attempted to transfer.

 #### Impact: medium

 *If users attempt to **send** tokens cross-chain when the destination chain is **paused**, the users will **loose** the transferred tokens.*

-- **Probability**: *low*, because the contracts are not meant to be paused except in case of an exploit or emergency.
+- **Probability**: *low*, as the contracts are not intended to be paused except in the event of an exploit or emergency.
-- **Severity**: *high*, as the users lose the funds that they attempted to send cross chain.
+- **Severity**: *high*, as the users lose the funds that they attempted to send cross-chain.

 #### Suggested mitigation

 - The fastest fix: override the `OFT.send()` function adding the `whenNotPaused` modifier.
-Note however, that the described scenario is also possible even with this modifier if one of the origin chain is not paused but the destination chain is.
-So it would require an orchestrated way of pausing transactions in all chains, which is not trivial
+Note, however, that the described scenario is also possible even with this modifier if the origin chain is not paused but the destination chain is.
+Therefore, it would require an orchestrated method of pausing transactions across all chains, which is not a trivial task.
-- The simplest and most secure fix is to simply remove the Pausable functionality from the OFT tokens.
-I suggest to use the pausability feature in more targeted areas of future contracts (or even in the swap functions from the `thUSDSwap` contract).
+- The most straightforward and most secure fix is to remove the Pausable functionality from the OFT tokens.
+It is suggested to make only specific target functions pausable, such as the swap functions from the `thUSDSwap` contract or future protocol contracts (e.g., borrowing, lending).

 #### Team response: fixed